RHUB

 How does the RHUB free audio conferencing work?

 RHUB does not provide toll-free audio conferencing service yet.
-You can select any of audio conferencing services including your own audio conferencing bridge.
+You can select any of the audio conferencing services including your own audio conferencing bridge.
 Integrating with audio conferencing is as easy as inputting a call number to the TurboMeeting system.
 The call number will be passed to your meeting invitation messages and the TurboMeeting meeting control panel automatically.

 How do I purchase add-on licenses?